nsonnad/leetsheet/README.md

 a `progression` is built like this:

 - each area within `| |` equals one measure of musical time, where the number of beats is defined by `time` as declared in the frontmatter
-- a chord's quality is written using any of the number of conventions supported by [tonal.js](https://github.com/tonaljs/tonal/blob/main/packages/chord-type/data.ts)
+- a chord's quality is written using any of the number of conventions supported by [tonal.js](https://github.com/tonaljs/tonal/blob/main/packages/chord-type/data.ts). a `-` in place of a chord represents a rest

+### rhythm

-- a chord can be described to span multiple measures using square brackets, like
+a chord can be described to span multiple measures using square brackets, like
   so: `| Bb7[3] |`, which says to repeat `Bb7` for three measures

-- by using parenthesis, you can specify the duration (note value) of a given chord. for example:
+by using parenthesis, you can specify the duration (note value) of a given chord. for example:

   `| Em7(2) Am7(4) Dm7(8) G7(8) | Cmaj7(1) |`